 Solution 5: Forget All Wi-Fi Networks and Start Again

-A useful method in solving Wi-Fi problems, especially when you are unable to connect to a network is to delete all networks so that your phone’s Wi-Fi gets a fresh start.
+A helpful method in solving Wi-Fi problems, especially when you are unable to connect to a network, is to delete all networks so that your phone’s Wi-Fi gets a fresh start.
 But before you decide to proceed, make sure you have all the details you need to reconnect to your Wi-Fi network.
-This will include the network name and the password needed to connect to the network.
+It will include the network name and the password required to connect to the network.

 - Go to the Settings menu of your phone